wyzjack/wyzjack.github.io/_pages/about.md

 * Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD), 2023
 * IEEE International Conference on Multimedia and Expo (ICME), 2022
 * The 17th Asian Conference on Computer Vision (ACCV), 2024
+* ECCV Workshop on Unlearning and Model Editing, 2024
 * CVPR Workshop on Fair, Data-efficient, and Trusted Computer Vision, 2024
 * CVPR Workshop on Multimodal Algorithmic Reasoning, 2024
 * ICCV Workshop on Analysis and Modeling of Faces and Gestures, 2023